 Monday, February 17 - Kate Crosby, Professor of Buddhist Studies, King’s College, London

 Title: Esoteric Theravada Meditation: Corruption or Abhidhamma?

-Description of lecture: This talk will examine the esoteric meditation that dominated much of the Theravada world before the modern period.
+Abstract: This talk will examine the esoteric meditation that dominated much of the Theravada world before the modern period.
 It will examine features that have seemed heterodox, and gained it a reputation as a corrupt form of Theravada and then counter this by considering how it enacts the path of transformation expounded in commentarial Abhidhamma.